code-skg/finitify/README.md

-# finitify
+🎓 FINITify – Responsive Quiz App
-FINITify is a responsive, dynamic quiz web application built with HTML, CSS, and JavaScript.
-It fetches questions from a JSON file, shuffles answers, and gives instant feedback on selected answers.
-At the end of the quiz, users can view their final score along with a detailed review of correct and incorrect answers for all questions
+FINITify is a sleek and responsive quiz web app built with HTML, CSS, and vanilla JavaScript.
+It features randomized multiple-choice questions, instant feedback on answer selection, and a final score summary with a full review of correct answers.
+Ideal for testing knowledge interactively across devices.

+🔧 Built With
+HTML5

+CSS3 (Responsive design)

+JavaScript (Async fetch, DOM manipulation)